 An empty prescription pill bottle makes a great container to keep an emergency stash of quarters.
 Keep it in your car so it’s handy to use for parking, tolls, and snack emergencies. :-) For tons more ways to use pill bottles, head to 17 Ways to Repurpose Prescription Pill Bottles.

 Rather than tossing out the daily paper after reading it, you can put it to good use by making it into an origami wastebasket!
-These wastebaskets are simple to make, and are perfect to use in trash-light areas like bedrooms or an office.
-Get the full instructions here, at How to Make an Origami Trash Can.
+These wastebaskets are simple to make and are perfect to use in trash-light areas like bedrooms or an office.

 A cardboard coffee caddy can easily be reused as a portable “homework caddy”!
 Fill it with all of the homework essentials like a calculator, pencils, pens, colored pencils, glue, etc., and your child will be prepared for homework no matter which room they choose to study in!
 Find the full instructions at DIY Organizers for Your Home